ACT-legmotion/AcL-ActionLearner/README.md

         </td>
         <td align="center" width="33%">
             <img src="video&pics/LOADING.gif" width="100%" height="auto">
             <p>The quadruped can stably load parcels.
-(This parcel is 1.1kg and not strictly fixed on the quadruped)</p>
+(This parcel is 1.1kg and not attached to the quadruped)</p>
         </td>
     </tr>